nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

          1. Test case: Invalid `TASK_NAME` <br>
          Copy an existing task name and paste it to the other task attribute **within the same group**. <br>
          Expected: Only one task with that name will appear inside the group.
-         If the task name differs in case, only the first occurrence will appear inside the task list.
+         If the task name differs in case, only the first occurrence will appear inside the task list. <br>

 2. Dealing with missing files.